Types of Classes

 Who recommends our courses?

-In addition, past students share their thoughts on our PA Homeschoolers website-- Andrew Min of New Jersey (and now a sophomore at Princeton, along with another of our AP Online alumni!) reflects on the long-term value of taking our AP Online classes, and homeschool 12th grader Marisa Chow (heading to Princeton next year to join her AP scholar brother Evan!) of California writes about homeschoolers and socialization, mentioning the positive role our AP Online classes have played in developing a wonderful network of friends all across the nation, and even around the world.
+In addition, past students share their thoughts on our PA Homeschoolers website-- Andrew Min of New Jersey (and now a sophomore at Princeton, along with another of our AP Online alumni!) reflects on the long-term value of taking our AP Online classes, and homeschool 12th grader Marisa Chow (who headed to Princeton the next year to join her AP scholar brother Evan!) of California writes about homeschoolers and socialization, mentioning the positive role our AP Online classes have played in developing a wonderful network of friends all across the nation, and even around the world.
+And do be sure to check out the March 2020 Virtual AP Student Panel Discussion about the values of taking part in our Pennsylvania Homeschoolers AP Online classes.

 How can you find out more?

 Because we believe in giving individual teachers creative control over their courses, the best way to find out about each course is to read each course description and the reviews from past students.
-In addition, you are welcome to contact individual teachers with further questions.
+In addition, you are welcome to contact individual teachers with further questions-- each teacher's email address is listed with their course description.